名前を青で表記しているメンバーは当研究室の教員、

 DOI: 10.1021/acsanm.8b00664 (Published (web) 5 June 2018).

 Abstract: β-Sn nanorod (NR) with (200) facets and (001) tip is a potential anode material in lithium ion battery (LIB) due to its good cycle stability that can retain ~600 and 550 mA h g-1 after 100 cycles using 0.2 C for high and low aspect ratios, respectively.
 The high stability compared to that of spherical nanoparticles can be attributed to the combination of the nanorod morphology that buffers large volumetric change, and the LiF-rich F-containing surface electrolyte interface (SEI) layer that allows for a stable SEI layer, a good ionic and electronic contact.
 The lower SEI resistivity and high Li+ diffusivity of low aspect ratio β-Sn NRs resulted in a better cyclability compared to high aspect ratio β-Sn NRs.
-In addition, low aspect ratio β-Sn NRs have more specific surface area of highly reactive (001) surface, i.e., the tip of the rod, that produces a LiF-rich F-containing SEI layer.
+In addition, low aspect ratio β-Sn NRs have more specific surface area of highly reactive (001) surface, i.e., the tip of the rod, that produces a LiF-rich F-containing SEI layer. - Teerapon Pirom, Amornchai Arponwichanop, Ura Pancharoen, Tetsu Yonezawa, and Soorathep Kheawhom

 “Yttrium (III) Recovery with D2EHPA in Pseudo-Emulsion Hollow Fiber Strip Dispersion System”

-Scientific Reports8, 7627 (2018)
+Scientific Reports, 8, 7627 (2018)

 DOI: 10.1038/s41598-018-25771-4 (Published 16 May 2018)